 - Visit the 1000 Islands with lighthouses, historic castles, museums, fishing, diving, unlimited coastlines and more.

-- Try out skiing at Blue Mountain resort.
+- Try out skiing at Blue Mountain resort on a romantic getaway.

 - Skate the Rideau Canal in Ottawa in winter.